sarathsp06/gojson/README.md

 $ go get -u github.com/sarathsp06/gojson
 ```

-Or you may download the binary here [download](https://github.com/sarathsp06/gojson)
+Or you may download the binary here [download](https://github.com/sarathsp06/gojson/tree/master/release) and use the binary as such

+**Tip:**
+> In unix move the binary to PATH

 #### Key Syntax
 * Key is a set of `.` seperated nested keys